 This is not automated grading, but rapid formative feedback on draft texts.
 AWA is designed to make visible to learners the ways in which they are using (or failing to use) language to ‘make their thinking visible’ — i.e. construct claims and argumentative reasoning for academic writing.
 A series of pilots is now under way with staff and students.

-Learn more by following our Writing Analytics blog, and browse the resources for this workshop where some of the world’s leading researchers came together to reflect on the state of the art and future of automated writing analysis.
+Learn more from the publications below, by following our Writing Analytics blog, and browse these workshops (2016/2017) where some of the world’s leading researchers meet to reflect on the state of the art and future of automated writing analysis.

 Gibson, A., Aitken, A., Sándor, Á., Buckingham Shum, S., Tsingos-Lucas, C. and Knight, S. (2017).
 Reflective Writing Analytics for Actionable Feedback.
 Proceedings of LAK17: 7th International Conference on Learning Analytics & Knowledge, March 13-17, 2017, Vancouver, BC, Canada.
 (ACM Press).
 DOI: http://dx.doi.org/10.1145/3027385.3027436.
 [Preprint]